 What constitutes an Effective Appraisal System?

-Performance Appraisal Systems can turn out to be very disappointing for some organizations if the expectations are set very high, the timing is not right, and if there isn’t regular dialog between the manager and his / her team members.
+Performance Appraisal Systems can turn out to be very disappointing for some organizations if the expectations are set very high, the timing is not right, and if there isn’t regular dialog between the manager and his or her team members.

 A lot of performance management and appraisal systems come with diverse features, but that doesn’t always make it effective.
 Certain features engineered together can make an effective performance appraisal system.
 Let’s take a look at a few: